nirumand/takeaway/README.md

 The event-service is responsible for persisting the events in a database.
 In addition the events, can be retrieved from the event-service as a list of events.
 Both services offer the resources as REST API endpoints.
 The detail explanation of the services are located in the respective service folder.
-The Kafka is used as message broker and can be run as in a docker container.
+The Kafka is used as the message broker and can be run as in a docker container.
 For each microservice, there exists a postgres database instance as a docker container
 ## Running
 The are various ways to run this project.
 Following is the simplest and requires: